railsmechanic/zachaeus/README.md

 API documentation is available at [https://hexdocs.pm/zachaeus](https://hexdocs.pm/zachaeus)

 ## Installation
+Installation of Zachaeus requires the following libraries to be installed:
+- [libsodium](https://download.libsodium.org/doc/) - required for signing/verifying the license
-The package can be installed as Hex package:

-Add Zachaeus to your application `mix.exs`
+The package can be installed as Hex package, just add Zachaeus to your application `mix.exs`

 ```elixir
 defp deps do